 Protection Isn’t a Racket

 Once you’ve got the speaker perfected, with precisely the right components, it’s time to protect it against the outside world.
-That job falls to the grill and the speaker enclosure.
+That job falls to the grille and the speaker enclosure.

-There’s a lot of science behind the thickness, hole size, and hole count that goes into designing the grill.
-It’s important to test a speaker with the grill in-place to ensure you’re getting the sound you want.
+There’s a lot of science behind the thickness, hole size, and hole count that goes into designing the grille.
+It’s important to test a speaker with the grille in-place to ensure you’re getting the sound you want.